SollyBunny/ddnet/README.md

 ## Lots of little fun opt in features

-By default ddnet-insta tries to be ready to be used in competetive games.
+By default ddnet-insta tries to be ready to be used in competitive games.
 Being as close to prior implementations of the gametypes as possible.
 With that being said there are lots of opt in configurations to customize the gameplay.